 Click here for a slideshow of a very full RV.

 We Get Our House Back.

-After eleven years, the Walkabout Travel Gear distribution center was opened in California and all orders now ship from there.
+After eleven years, the Walkabout Travel Gear distribution center was opened.
 We moved from the desert to the ocean, trading Moab, Utah for the Oregon Coast.
 Our Walkabout continues.
 See you on the Road!